 - A single-use plastic shaft that can be inserted into your urethra (hole where urine comes out) and has a balloon on one end and a tab on the other.
 It is only for single, short-term use and needs to be removed to urinate.
 Common brands are Reliance and FemSoft.

 - A pessary is a round latex or silicone disk that is inserted into your vagina to provide bladder support.
 It needs to be removed and washed on a regular basis.
 It must be fitted and prescribed by your primary care provider.

 Products to Protect Your Furniture

 You can buy special waterproof pads to put under your sheets and on your chairs.
-Sometimes these are called Chux.
+Sometimes these are called Chux or blue pads.
 Some pads are washable and can be reused.
 Others you use once and throw away.

 You can also create your own pad from a vinyl tablecloth or shower curtain lining.

 Where to Buy Products

 Many of these products are available over-the-counter (without a prescription) at your local drugstore or supermarket.
 You might have to check a medical supply store or search online for some products.

 Your insurance may pay for your pads and other incontinence supplies if you have prescription from your provider.
 Check with your insurance company to find out.

 Call your health care provider if: